moemily123819/Pyber_analysis/readme.md

 - numpy,
 - csv file processing,
 - pandas dataframes,
+- pandas merge,
+- groupby,
+- count(), mean(), value_counts(),
-- pandas merge
+- pandas loc,
-- matplotlib - bubble chart and pie charts.
+- matplotlib - bubble chart and pie charts, with legends.

 The python script produces a bubble chart to show total number of rides and average fares among urban, suburban and rural areas.
 Three pie charts are available for the percentage of each city type :